Training and Background

 I am trained in the most effective treatments for eating disorders, including Enhanced Cognitive-Behavioral Therapy for Eating Disorders (CBT-E), Family-based Treatment for adolescent anorexia and bulimia (FBT), and Dialectical Behavior Therapy (DBT).
 I am trained in both the identification and treatment of eating and weight-related difficulties.
 This includes training in psychological assessment for readiness for bariatric surgery, and ongoing therapy for those who are considering or have undergone bariatric surgery.

 Eating disorders are extremely dangerous and can take hold of people's lives very quickly.
-It is my goal to help families take measures to prevent eating disorders, help families and adults recognize and identify the signs of eating disorders, to help adolescents and adults disentangle body weight and shape from self-worth, and help people live empowered lives free from societal pressures of thinness.
+It is my goal to prevent eating disorders, help families and adults recognize and identify the signs of eating disorders, to help my clients disentangle body weight and shape from self-worth, and help people live empowered lives free from societal pressures of thinness.

 My Therapy and Consulting Style